btmorr/scala-boost/tutorial/session1.md

 ## Use a database to store state

-The cluster created earlier will already have a Hive database available on it.
+As before, if you're stuck, there is code available in [the step1 package](../src/main/scala/step1/NewsPoll.scala) to help you get un-stuck.
+Now, the cluster created earlier will already have a Hive database available on it.
 You don't have to do anything special to connect to it.
 Just add the following command to your application:

 ```
 dataFrame.write.saveAsTable("newsRecords")